yue/yue/docs/development/roadmap.md

 ## v1.x

 * XML support
-* Ability to embed resources into executables/bundles
+* API to embed resources into executables/bundles
 * Develop a standalone version of `gn` to build Yue

 ### More widget types